WillSmartYubico/github-docs/content/authentication/authenticating-with-a-passkey/managing-your-passkeys.md

 {% note %}

 **Note:** You can use the procedure to upgrade a platform authenticator (such as Mac TouchID, or Windows Hello) from a security key into a passkey.
-Cross-platform authenticators (such as hardware keys) cannot be upgraded, but you can still register a hardware key as a passkey, so long as the hardware key is user-verifying.
-For example, the Yubikey Bio is a user-verifying hardware key that is passkey eligible.
+Cross-platform authenticators (such as FIDO2 hardware security keys) cannot be upgraded, but you can still use a FIDO2 hardware security key to register a passkey, so long as it supports passkeys, and a PIN is set.
+For example, the YubiKey Security Key series are FIDO2 hardware security keys that support passkeys.

 {% endnote %}